-- 1. Encourage the development, redevelopment, rehabilitation, and construction of housing at all price ranges, for all segments of the workforce, particularly to encourage the location of increased business to the County to provide jobs to those who live in Prince William County. - 2.
-Maintain an adequate supply of both rental housing and moderate-cost multifamily condominium housing. - 3.
-Monitor the efforts of the Governor's Housing Study Commission as they pertain to housing for populations with special needs. - 4.
-Ensure that the Zoning Ordinance and other local codes-as appropriate-include location criteria for the establishment of housing for the elderly and institutional housing which considers accessibility, convenience, and infrastructure availability. - 5.
+- 3. Ensure that the Zoning Ordinance and other local codes-as appropriate-include location criteria for the establishment of housing for the elderly and institutional housing which considers accessibility, convenience, and infrastructure availability. - 4.
 Investigate the use and development of innovative housing types.
-If deemed appropriate, amend the Zoning Ordinance to permit such housing in certain residential and/or mixed-use zoning districts. - 6.
-As part of the rezoning and/or special use permit process, encourage developers to support the Housing Preservation and Development Fund, according to the policies contained in the adopted Prince William Area Consolidated Housing and Community Development Plan, as a means to make existing and proposed units available to a wide range of low-income groups and populations with special needs living in the County. - 7.
-Encourage the retention of available affordable housing in quantities sufficient to meet the need of residents of all income ranges in Prince William County. - 8.
-Take maximum advantage of federal and state funding for assisting income-eligible County renters in achieving home ownership. - 9.
-With the cooperation and involvement of the private sector, provide relocation assistance and/or other protective measures-as may be appropriate-to residents of dwelling units that are proposed to be demolished, converted to non-residential uses, or converted from rental to fee ownership. - 10.
-Amend appropriate codes and ordinances to permit diverse housing types and construction types in any land use classification that permits residential uses, provided that exterior design and the level of maintenance is compatible with that of the surrounding area.
+If deemed appropriate, amend the Zoning Ordinance to permit such housing in certain residential and/or mixed-use zoning districts. - 5.
+As part of the rezoning and/or special use permit process, encourage developers to support the Housing Preservation and Development Fund, according to the policies contained in the adopted Prince William Area Consolidated Housing and Community Development Plan, as a means to make existing and proposed units available to a wide range of low-income groups and populations with special needs living in the County. - 6.
+Encourage the retention of available affordable housing in quantities sufficient to meet the need of residents of all income ranges in Prince William County. - 7.
+Take maximum advantage of federal, state, and private funding for assisting incomeeligible County renters in achieving home ownership. - 8.
+With the cooperation and involvement of the private sector, provide relocation assistance and/or other protective measures as may be appropriate to residents of dwelling units that are proposed to be demolished, converted to non-residential uses, or converted from rental to fee ownership. - 9.
+Amend appropriate codes and ordinances to permit diverse housing types and construction types in any land use classification that permits residential uses, provided that exterior design and the level of maintenance is compatible with that of the surrounding area. - 10.
+Take maximum advantage of federal and state grants and private funding for the purpose of increasing/improving the affordable housing stock. - 11.
+Prevent concentrations and encourage geographic dispersion of affordable housing.